-You could say it was love at first sight with the Biomedical Science course page.
+You could say it was love at first sight when I found my BSc (Hons) Biomedical Science course.
 All the modules listed were exactly what I was looking for in a course.
 In Canada, it’s very hard to find a course like this and I was instantly hooked.

 There is so much new information packed into every single one of my modules that I feel like drinking it all in.

 I always enjoy the practical experiences that my course offers.
 I love being in the labs and getting to see first-hand how the processes work.
 Sometimes, when I find it difficult to grasp a certain concept, we'd have a practical experiment on it and it would make sense once I saw it in action.

 I would definitely recommend a placement to anyone.
 When I started my course, I was actually enrolled in the three-year programme and had no plans to spend an extra year in England.
 But gradually I understood how good it would be to gain experience before I graduated.
 I’m hoping it makes me more employable after my degree.
-This placement has increased my confidence in the lab, and in my work, and I believe I am now ready for my final year dissertation.
+This placement has increased my confidence in the lab, and in my work, and I believe I am now ready for my final-year dissertation.
 I’m always trying to put myself outside of my comfort zone, and undertaking a placement in New York was the biggest leap I’ve ever taken.

 I think I’ve changed quite a bit since starting at Surrey.
 When I first moved, I was extremely shy and nervous about having to move to a different country.
 I didn’t know anyone and I had to become a little bit more extroverted to approach people and make friends.
 I would still consider myself a shy person, but I know that through my experiences here at Surrey, I have become more confident in myself and find approaching unfamiliar situations easier.

 Maybe this sounds cliché, but I am forever grateful to Surrey for giving me so many new opportunities.
-I have made many memories here and I hope to make more in my final year.”
+I have made many memories here and I hope to make more in my final year.